Welcome to the Northeastern community — we’re glad you’re here.

 Discounted MBTA passes are available for students who will be commuting by public transportation.

-The Student Hub, launched in Fall 2020, is highly personalized and experience-driven platform for Northeastern students with a collection of academic and social tools, applications, and information that they use most often.
+The Student Hub is a highly personalized and experience-driven platform for Northeastern students with a collection of academic and social tools, applications, and information that they use most often.

 Northeastern is home to more than 300 student organizations.
 Learn more at Student Communities.